Free-Polito/fare-question-maker-gui/README.md

 Question Maker GUI
 ==================
-This package is meant for creating a proper database of questions for the [game](http://fare.polito.it/gioco).
-It has a GUI interface in order to easily create and save the database file.
-The file created has to be moved to the folder where the game executable is launched.
+Thanks to this GUI application it is possible to create a proper database of questions for the last game in [this](http://fare.polito.it/gioco/#section-3) page.
+It makes it easy to create and save the database file.
+The file created, named `data.jj`, has to be moved to the folder where the game executable is launched in order to be correctly read.

 HOW TO
 ======